tbogdala/nanogpt-rusted/README.md

   (block_size = 128, batch_size = 32, n_layer = 3, n_head = 8, n_embed = 256, lr = 1e-3, max_iters = 20000).
   The final loss was 1.448624 (last validation was 1.5603111 at step 19800).
 Each step took around ~80ms on my 4090.
+* Using the 618k parameter settings (block_size = 64, batch_size =32, n_layer = 3, n_head = 4, n_embed = 128, lr = 1e-3, max_iters = 15000)
+  but with the GPT2 tokenizer made a 13.5M parameter model and yielded a final loss around ~3.1 (last valdiation loss was 5.21).
+  Each step took about 210ms.
 * The attention heads still do all their work in separate tensors and are implemented naively while making sure the core of the implementation is working and does not implement the trick where they can make up a 4d vector for efficiency.

+-steps 15000 --batch-size 32 --block-size 64 --embedding-size 128 --head-count 4 --layer-count 3 --validation-batch 32
 ## License

 MIT licensed to match [Karpathy's nanogpt](https://github.com/karpathy/nanoGPT).